integrated-land-simulator/model_description/descript/matsiro.md

 The albedo of the ice sheet, $\alpha_{b,surf}$, is calculated in ENTRY ICEALB in matice.F.

-This is expressed in a following function of the water content above the ice according to Bougamont et al. (2005):
+This is expressed in a following function of the water content above the ice according to @Bougamont2005-pd:

 $$
 \alpha_{b,surf} = \alpha_{b,wet} - (\alpha_{b,wet}-\alpha_{b,ice}) \exp{\left( -\frac{w_{surf}}{w^{*}} \right)}, \tag{8-64}